 There are thousands of people globally suffering from substance abuse but unable to get adequate treatment, which indicates the pervasive nature of the problem and the utter ignorance to treat it.
 But your constant support can bring about a positive change.
 With your encouragement, your loved one will be able to get the necessary treatment that was once difficult for them.

+The title of this article is what People Recovering from Addiction Wish You Knew.
+What what you like them to know?
 A few of the ways to support your loved one in their recovery are.